Posted by: Northwest Eye in General on July 14, 2025

 Define LASIK and PRK: Understanding the Basics

-Laser-Assisted In Situ Keratomileusis (LASIK) is a widely recognized refractive eye surgery designed to correct vision issues such as myopia, hyperopia, and astigmatism.
-We understand that considering eye surgery can be daunting, but this procedure begins with the creation of a thin flap in the cornea, which is then lifted to allow a laser to reshape the underlying corneal tissue.
-This method allows for quick recovery and minimal discomfort, making it a favored option for numerous individuals.
-In fact, over 90 percent of individuals undergoing LASIK attain 20/20 vision or better after surgery, with satisfaction rates surpassing 95%.
+Laser-Assisted In Situ Keratomileusis is a widely recognized refractive surgery designed to correct vision issues such as myopia, hyperopia, and astigmatism.
+We understand that considering surgery can be daunting, but this procedure begins with the creation of a thin flap in the cornea, which is then lifted to allow a laser to reshape the underlying corneal tissue.
+This method allows for life-changing improvements in vision, making it a favored option for numerous individuals.
+In fact, over 90 percent of individuals undergoing LASIK attain 20/20 vision or better after surgery, with quick recovery and minimal discomfort.

-For individuals with conditions like Keratoconus, understanding the health of the cornea is crucial.
-We recognize that this condition causes the cornea to thin and develop an abnormal curvature, which can complicate the decision-making process for eye surgeries.
-Symptoms of Keratoconus, such as blurry or double vision and light sensitivity, can be concerning.
-Specialized treatments, including specially fitted contact lenses or Corneal Collagen Cross-Linking, may be necessary to manage Keratoconus effectively.
+For individuals with conditions like keratoconus, understanding the health of the cornea is crucial.
+We recognize that this condition causes the cornea to thin and develop an abnormal curvature, which can complicate the surgical process, with satisfaction rates surpassing 95%.
+Symptoms of refractive errors, such as blurry or double vision and light sensitivity, can be concerning.
+Specialized treatments, including specially fitted contact lenses or Corneal Collagen Cross-Linking, may be necessary to manage these issues effectively.

 As advancements in laser technology continue to evolve, both LASIK and PRK are becoming increasingly safe and effective, with complication rates for LASIK remaining below 1%.
 It is important to note that around 0.3 percent of people may experience serious complications, including dry eyes and infection.
-Real-world examples show that patients often experience life-changing improvements in their vision.
+Real-world examples show that patients often experience significant improvements in their vision.
 We encourage you to consult with an experienced ophthalmologist to determine the best option for your individual needs.

 Compare the Procedures: How LASIK and PRK Are Performed

-The LASIK procedure starts with the application of anesthetic eye drops, designed to numb the eye and ensure your comfort.
+The procedure starts with the application of anesthetic eye drops, designed to numb the eye and ensure your comfort.
 Following this, a microkeratome or femtosecond laser is used to create a thin flap in the outer layer of the eye, which is then carefully lifted.
 This transparent dome-shaped layer at the front of your eye is crucial for focusing light and protecting the inner structures.
 It’s important to maintain a balance between the fluid entering and exiting the eye, as this is vital for its health and function.

-Once the flap is lifted, the excimer laser is employed to reshape the eye’s surface, correcting the refractive error.
-Afterward, the flap is repositioned, initiating the healing process.
-In contrast, PRK also begins with anesthetic drops, but instead of forming a flap, the outer epithelial layer of the eye’s surface is gently removed.
+Once the flap is lifted, the excimer laser is employed to reshape the eye’s surface, correcting the vision for individuals with thinner corneas or those who participate in high-contact sports.
+Afterward, the flap is repositioned, initiating the satisfaction with their outcomes.
+In contrast, [PRK also begins with anesthetic drops](https://lasikcenternj.com/blog/2016/12/06/laser-eye-surgerys-best-kept-secret-prk-success-rates), but instead of forming a flap, the outer epithelial layer of the eye’s surface is gently removed.
 The excimer laser then reshapes the cornea directly.
 To aid in healing, a bandage contact lens is often placed on the eye following the procedure.

-This makes PRK a favorable option for individuals with thinner corneas or those who participate in high-contact sports, as it eliminates the risk of flap-related complications.
+This makes PRK a favorable option for individuals with refractive error who may not be suitable candidates for LASIK, as it eliminates the risk of flap-related complications.
 Importantly, both procedures offer substantial benefits tailored to individual needs.
-In fact, 99 percent of individuals who underwent PRK surgery reported satisfaction with their outcomes.
-We understand that individuals with high corrective prescriptions, such as -8.00 or -9.00, may find PRK to be a more suitable choice.
+In fact, 99 percent of individuals who underwent surgery reported satisfaction with their results.
+We understand that individuals with high myopia, such as -8.00 or -9.00, may find PRK to be a more suitable choice.

 We are here to help you through this process, ensuring you feel informed and supported every step of the way.